In this section, I’m going to pick different foods, alphabetically, and describe their benefits on your health. Yes, there are foods beginning with X!

-- Mushrooms are a good source of potassium which can regulate blood pressure and this may decrease the risk of hypertension and cardiovascular disease.
+- Mushrooms are a good source of potassium which can regulate your blood pressure and this may decrease your risk of hypertension and cardiovascular disease.

 I find that mushrooms are incredibly versatile.
 I can eat them in anything!
 Apparently, they are healthier grilled or microwaved, rather than fried.
-There are articles that state that some mushrooms are safe enough to eat raw but there are others that advised against eating them raw.
+Some articles state that some mushrooms are safe enough to eat raw but others advised against eating them raw.

-You can pick mushrooms in the wild and eat then but only if you’re an expert.
+You can pick mushrooms in the wild and eat them but only if you’re an expert.
 Well, you wouldn’t want to eat a Death Cap mushroom, would you!

 m.ranker.com, justfunfacts.com, kickassfacts.com, foryourhungrybrains.com, bbcgoodfood.com, healthline.com, medicalnewstoday.com